 What’s the best thing about this delicious homemade sweet and tart cranberry sauce?
 The fact that it’s effortlessly easy and absolutely perfect!
 You’re going to want to have this bright, tangy, and sweet sauce on your dinner table this holiday season.

 You only need 3 things to make this sauce:

 - Apple Juice (or another type of juice/water)

 - Sugar/Sweetener of choice

-I know a lot of people use orange juice in their cranberry sauce but I’ve always been team apple juice.
-Cranberries are tart and apple juice adds a fruity sweetness to the jam and it allows me to get away with using a bit less sugar.
-That said you can use orange juice or water if you’d like.
+I know many people use orange juice in their cranberry sauce, but I’ve always been team apple juice.
+Cranberries are tart, and apple juice adds a fruity sweetness to the jam, and it allows me to get away with using a bit less sugar.
+That said, you can use orange juice or water if you’d like.

 Plus, homemade cranberry sauce is so much better than canned.
-Unless you’re like my younger brother and prefer the “ridges” that come from a can of jellied cranberry sauce… in which case, I don’t think we can be friends (unless we’re related) lol.
-And yes bro, if you’re reading this I will have a can of sauce just for you and I will also be annoyed about it come Turkey day.
+Unless you’re like my brother and prefer the “ridges” that come from a can of jellied cranberry sauce… in which case, I don’t think we can be friends (unless we’re related), lol.
+And yes, bro, if you’re reading this, I will have a can of sauce just for you, and I will also be annoyed about it come Turkey day. 🙄😂

 Back to my homemade cranberry sauce.
 No need to stand by the stove waiting for cranberries to pop – instead, dump them into your pressure cooker and sit down on the couch with your feet up.
 Put on a Christmas movie (thank you, Netflix) and chill.

-you can make the sauce right now which means one less thing to make over the holidays.
+Make the sauce in advance – one less thing to do over the holidays!

 This is one thing you can make pretty well in advance.
 I feel like cranberry sauce always tastes better after a few days anyway – the tartness mellows out a bit, and it gets nice and jammy after chilling in the fridge.